How to Measure the Success of Your Animation Project

 In animation, as in every campaign and ad you produce, you want people to be talking about it.
 You want to spread your client’s message, but even more importantly, you want positive feedback.
 That’s why sharing is not enough if it comes with negative comments.
 Looking at what people are commenting on your animations is key to understanding the impact it’s making on them.

 Look at what the audience is saying about your animation marketing materials, and you’ll be surprised.
 In an ad, there’s no higher praise than people saying they stopped what they were doing to watch and comment on your animated video.
 Below are a few examples of comments one of our clients received in a recent Animation Ad.

 This one is pretty self-explanatory.
-If we are selling a product or service, it means the number of people who bought or subscribed to it after watching your animation.
+If we are selling a product or service, conversions mean the number of people who bought or subscribed after watching your animation.
 Most of the time, the Click-Through Rate is an excellent metric to use to evaluate conversions.
-All the KPIs mentioned above come together to generate conversion, the ultimate measure of success for a campaign.
+All the KPIs mentioned above come together to generate conversions, the ultimate measure of success for a campaign.

 Here’s a snippet of a smart CTA incorporated into the animation itself.

 In the end, how well you tell a story throughout the whole animation is what will generate the connection and willingness to move forward.
 With these KPIs in mind, when you start strategizing your next animation, make sure you’re optimizing your visuals with your message to obtain tangible results. ]

 There’s no secret recipe for how to achieve good results.
 But no matter your end goal, animation can help you maximize performance as long as you know which KPIs to measure.

 Animation video is one of the most effective tools agencies can use to help their…